-When in a sentence a reflexive verb has a personal form, the pronoun se should be placed in front of the verb.
+When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 Me levanto – I get up